ibm-cloud-docs/cephaas/block-volume-storage-cli-reference.md

 ## Before you begin
 {: #before-creating-block-volume-cli}

-Before you can use the SDS CLI plug-in, you must first install the IBM Cloud CLI, login to the CLI and then install the SDS CLI plug-in.
-For instruction on how to install IBM Cloud CLI, see [Getting started with the IBM Cloud CLI](https://cloud.ibm.com/docs/cli?topic=cli-getting-started)
+Before you can use the CephaaS CLI plug-in, you must first install the {{site.data.keyword.cloud_notm}} CLI, login to the CLI and then install the SDS CLI plug-in.
+For instruction on how to install {{site.data.keyword.cloud_notm}} CLI, see [Getting started with the IBM Cloud CLI](/docs/cli?topic=cli-getting-started)

 Log in to the IBM Cloud.